-The Board of Trustees is committed to providing a safe work environment that is free of harassment and intimidation.
+The Governing Board is committed to providing a safe work environment that is free of harassment and intimidation.
 The Board prohibits sexual harassment against district employees and retaliatory behavior or action against any person who complains, testifies, or otherwise participates in the complaint process established for the purpose of this policy.